chris-greening/Download-Video-Stream/README.md

 # Download-Video-Stream
-`bash` script that downloads .ts video and audio stream files from two .m3u8 files and combines them into a single video
+`bash` script that downloads .ts video and audio stream files from two .m3u8 files and combines them into a single .mp4

 # Usage: